PranavRao25/OS/OS.md

 Dynamic Relocation :
 The load module itself is located somewhere in the disk, so when it is read into the memory, its address is adjusted to be absolute by adding the <i>base</i> register.
 Since all of the object module addresses are now wrt load module, the base address is added to all of them same.

+To run the load module, the OS will allocate code & initialized data memory as specified in the load module, and a default heap & stack

 Each Process memory block has 5 sections:
 1. Executable Code (from the load module)